| |

 A bowl of cacio e pepe pasta with fresh grated Parmesan cheese and a fork.

 Cacio e pepe is a Roman pasta dish that literally means “cheese and pepper.”
-It’s a simple dish made with long pasta, Pecorino Romano and a healthy amount of coarsely ground black pepper.
+It’s a simple dish made with long pasta, Pecorino Romano, and a generous amount of coarsely ground black pepper.
 This version includes some butter and olive oil, but for a truly authentic experience, use only spaghetti, coarsely ground pepper, pecorino, and enough salted pasta cooking water to create a creamy sauce.

 Pecorino is traditional for authentic cacio e pepe pasta, but a combination of Pecorino and Grana Padano is a nice alternative, or use Parmesan with the Pecorino.
 Pecorino is a sheep’s milk cheese—it is a bit stronger and sharper than a good quality Parmesan cheese.
 Grana Padano is slightly sweeter than Pecorino, but it is similar enough in texture and flavor to serve as a suitable substitute.